• Home

 Common Greenhouse Gas Accounting Framework

-• This Framework covers nine (9) key components of GHG accounting.
-Each of these components requires a business decision, which could be made in isolation by each individual fresh produce business.
+The AFPA, in conjunction with Sustenance Asia, has created a Common Greenhouse Gas Accounting Framework (the Framework) for the Australian fresh produce industry.
+This Framework covers nine (9) key components of GHG accounting.
+Each of these components requires a business decision that could be made in isolation by each fresh produce business.
 Against each of these nine components, the members of the AFPA have agreed to a collective approach.
-This means that all AFPA members have agreed to record and account their emissions using the same methodology.
+This means that all AFPA members have agreed to record andaccount for their emissions using the same methodology.
 This Framework is available for all fresh produce businesses to support GHG Accounting requirements:

 • Common GHG Accounting Framework (Summary)